-- 45. Tunnel portal emissions have been assessed separately in the "Tunnel Portal Air Quality Assessment" which is an appendix to the Air Quality Assessment (NZTA, 2010). - 46.
+- 46. Tunnel portal emissions have been assessed separately in the "Tunnel Portal Air Quality Assessment" which is an appendix to the Air Quality Assessment (NZTA, 2010). - 47.
 Under normal operating conditions the tunnels will be mechanically ventilated, and it is expected that all tunnel emissions will be discharged to air via the ventilation stacks.
 However, during periods of low traffic volumes, it may be appropriate to cease or reduce tunnel ventilation to conserve energy.
-This would allow some discharge of contaminants via the portals.
+This would allow some discharge of contaminants via the portals (the tunnel entrance and exit).

-- 47. The assessment considers two scenarios.
-Either: - e) portal emissions are allowed for 6 hours between midnight and 6am; or - f) portal emissions are allowed for 8 hours between 11pm and 7am. - 48.
+- 48. The assessment considers two scenarios.
+Either: - e) portal emissions are allowed for 6 hours between midnight and 6am; or - f) portal emissions are allowed for 8 hours between 11pm and 7am. - 49.
 The approach to assessment of tunnel portals is essentially the same as the surface roads and stack emissions except for the incorporation of baseline (existing) air quality.
 For tunnel portal emissions the estimated concentration of pollutants from portal emissions is added directly to baseline air quality to provide an indication of cumulative effects.